brainstormforce/wp-spectra/README.md

 ## Changelog ##

-### x.x.x ###
+### 2.19.0 - 11th February 2025 ###
+* New: Rebuilt the Spectra Dashboard with the new Force UI, enhancing user experience with a modern and intuitive interface.
+* New: Added placeholder blocks to prompt required plugin installations.
+* Improvement: Improved NPS notice behavior by ensuring it appears every two weeks, removing previous conditions based on block count.
 * Improvement: Post Grid & Post Carousel - Added control for taxonomy bottom spacing.
+* Fix: Container – Resolved an issue where the unit for the X position of the background image was not copied when using the "Copy-Paste Style" feature.
 * Fix: Heading - Resolved an issue where the Heading block, when assigned a paragraph tag, was not translatable.
 * Fix: Info Box - Resolved an issue wherein the icon responsive padding is not working as intended in framed view.
-* Fix: Container – Resolved an issue where the unit for the X position of the background image was not copied when using the "Copy-Paste Style" feature.

 ### 2.18.3 - Friday, 31st January 2025 ###
 * Updated the AI Assistant Library.